List of largest fish: Cartilaginous fish (Chondrichthyes)

 The largest species of this order is the widely distributed tiger shark (Galeocerdo cuvier).
 Specimens have been verified to at least 5.5 m but even larger ones have been reported.
 One specimen, a gravid female caught off Australia and measuring only 5.5 m long, weighed an exceptional 1,524 kg.
-A female caught in 1957 reportedly measured 7.4 m and weighing 3,110 kg, although this very outsized shark is not known to have been confirmed.The largest of the "requiem sharks" (in the genus Carcharhinus) seems to be the dusky shark (C. obscurus), at up to 4.2 m and a weight of 350 kg.
+A female caught in 1957 reportedly measured 7.4 m and weighing 3,110 kg, although this very outsized shark is not known to have been confirmed.
+The largest of the "requiem sharks" in the family Carcharhinidae is disputed.
+In axial length, it seems to be the dusky shark (C. obscurus), at up to 4.2 m and a weight of 350 kg.
 However, the bulkier bull shark (C. leucas) has been estimated to weigh about 575 kg in recent specimens that measured over 4 m long.
 The silky shark (C. falciformis) is another contender for the largest requiem shark at a maximum weight of 350 kg and a maximum length of around 3.5 m.
 The largest hammerhead shark is the great hammerhead (Sphyrna mokarran), which can reach 6.1 m and weigh at least 500 kg.
 The most species-rich shark family, the catsharks, are fairly small-bodied.
 The largest, the nursehound (Scyliorhinus stellaris), can grow up to 1.7 m and a weight of at least 10.8 kg.